The images below show the individual titration curve of two weak ... | Channels for Pearson+

 18. Aqueous Equilibrium Intro to Acid-Base Titration Curves

-The images below show the individual titration curve of two weak acids, a and b, with a strong base
+The images below show the individual titration curve of two weak bases, a and b, and a strong acid

 Which of the following statements is true?

-The images below show the individual titration curve of two weak acids, a and b, with a strong base
+The images below show the individual titration curve of two weak bases, a and b, and a strong acid

 Which of the following statements is true?